 And these IFTA tax rates return covers the use of motor fuel and the distance traveled across IFTA member jurisdictions.

 Even though the commercial carrier has not carried out any operations or used taxable fuel for a given period, a report should be filed.
-Many ELD devices such as Keep Truckin or Switchboard create automatic IFTA reports.
+Many ELD devices, such as Motive (formerly Keep Truckin) or Switchboard create automatic IFTA reports.